sbnguah/MedStatsBook/_book/Normality.md

 formal hypothesis testing.

 ### Graphical evaluation
-**Histogram**: Probably the most well know modality here is the histogram.
+**Histogram**: Probably the most well-known modality here is the histogram.
 Below we first read  the data and keep only the `hb` variable: